 That last point is the whole problem with most comparisons.
 They rank carriers on the Year 1 sample premium and stop — ignoring what actually decides a policy's value: how steeply the premium climbs at renewal, how each carrier treats pre-existing conditions, and who underwrites the plan.
-The cheapest quote today can become the priciest policy by year five.
+A low entry quote can still become materially more expensive at renewal.

 This guide compares the 11 leading U.S. carriers on what holds up over a pet's life.
 Jump straight to the comparison chart, or read on for the ranked picks by buyer profile.